iBug/iBug-source/_posts/2019/2019-05-11-mathematica-keygen.md

         </p>
         <p>Don't forget to share your feelings below.
 Thanks for using!</p>
         <p>Need a VPN to get past GFW?
 Check out <a href="https://blinkload.me/">Blinkload</a> for free &amp; fast global internet access!</p>
-        <p>Please consider <a href="https://www.wolfram.com/mathematica/pricing/">purchasing</a> the software if you find it useful.
-Piracy is never commendable.</p>
+        <p>Please consider purchasing the software if you find it helpful to you.
+Support genuine software!</p>
         `;
     }
 });